 Any amendments to this Framework must be approved at CoMC.

-A CoMC Representative or the CDSP may propose an amendment to this Framework by following the process set out below:
+Any DSC Party or the CDSP may propose an amendment to this Framework by following the process set out below:

-1) If the amendment is proposed by a CoMC Representative, details of the proposed amendments can be shared with CDSP with sufficient time to enable CDSP to share with all CoMC Representatives a minimum of 5 business days prior to the CoMC where approval will be sought.
+1) If the amendment is proposed by a DSC Party , details of the proposed amendments can be shared with CDSP with sufficient time to enable CDSP to share with all CoMC Representatives a minimum of 5 business days prior to the CoMC where approval will be sought.

 2) If CDSP propose the amendments, CDSP will share the amendments with CoMC a minimum of 5 business days prior to the CoMC where approval will be sought.